 There are various modes of treatment with which you can engage when it comes to hemorrhoid disease (HD).
-Depending on your personal circumstances, infrared coagulation may be a strong option.
+Depending on your personal circumstances, infrared coagulation may be an option.

 Infrared coagulation is a medical procedure used to treat small and medium-sized hemorrhoids.
-Its objective is to reduce hemorrhoidal symptoms by eliminating hemorrhoids through obstruction of blood flow to the infected region.
+Its objective is to reduce hemorrhoidal symptoms by eliminating hemorrhoids by destroying the blood flow to the hemorrhoid.